Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Introduction

-To reiterate, the main contributions of this work include: \begin{itemize} \item A numerical method for finding a pure Nash equilibrium, if one exists, even if the players have general nonconvex decision problems.
-To the best of our knowledge, this is the first method that can find an arbitrarily accurate approximate pure Nash equilibrium with players defined by an MINLP. \item A rigorous method for finding the minimum total opportunity cost solution in unit commitment problems. \item A generalization of the result that optimal dual variables are equilibrium prices in spatial price equilibrium problems; this holds even if the corresponding maximum social welfare problem is a general nonconvex optimization problem. \end{itemize} \Cref{tab:methods} summarizes how our proposed method compares with previously published methods for finding pure Nash equilibria.
-A feasible set described as ``mixed-integer, linearly constrained'' refers to a set that can be represented as $\set{(z^c,z^d) \in \mbb{R}^{n^c}\times \mbb{Z}^{n^d} : Az^c + Bz^d \le b}$ for appropriate sized real matrices $A$, $B$, and real vector $b$.
+To reiterate, the main contributions of this work include: \begin{itemize} \item A numerical method for finding a PNE, if one exists, even if the players have general nonconvex decision problems.
+To the best of our knowledge, this is the first method that can provably find an arbitrarily accurate approximate PNE of a game with players defined by an MINLP. \item A rigorous method for finding the minimum total opportunity cost solution in unit commitment problems. \item A generalization of the result that optimal dual variables are equilibrium prices in spatial price equilibrium problems; this holds even if the corresponding maximum social welfare problem is a general nonconvex optimization problem. \end{itemize} \Cref{tab:methods} summarizes how our proposed method compares with previously published methods for finding PNE.
+A feasible set described as ``mixed-integer, linearly constrained'' refers to a set that can be represented as

+for appropriate sized real matrices $A$, $B$, and real vector $b$.
 A set described as ``integer, linearly constrained'' would be similar, but with $n_c = 0$ (no continuous variables).